LSSTDESC/tomo_challenge/README.md

 This is the easiest possible challenge - the training set is large and drawn from the same population as the test data, and the data selection is relatively simple.

+If you think it's too unrealistic then you should do really really well.

 #### Do I have to use machine learning methods?

 No - we call the methods `train` and `apply`, but that's just terminology, you can train however you like.

+#### Do I have to assign every galaxy to a bin?

+No, you can leave out galaxies if you want.
+If you leave out too many the decrease in number density will start to hit your score of course.

 #### Can I use a simpler metric?